ngbountos/ngbountos/README.md

 ### Hi there 👋
 - 🤔 Who am I?
 [This guy!](http://ngbountos.github.io)
-- 🔭 I mainly do research in computer vision with a special interest in Earth Observation (I work a lot with 🛰️).
+- 🔭 I mainly do research in computer vision with a special interest in Earth Observation and natural hazards (I work a lot with 🛰️).
 - ⚡ You will find many of my projects at the [Orion-AI-Lab](https://github.com/Orion-AI-Lab).
 - 👯 Always open to cool ideas.
 If your idea could somehow benefit our society and you want to collaborate hit me up.